 Related: The 10 Best Snacks for Weight Loss

 Munching mindlessly in front of the TV is a surefire way to gain unnecessary pounds.
 In a recent study published in the American Journal of Clinical Nutrition, people who ate a meal without distractions felt more satisfied and ate less later in the day.
 But that doesn't mean you can never enjoy your favorite program with a snack.
 Make sure the snack is a healthy choice, like air-popped popcorn, and sit down with just an individual serving size to prevent overeating.

 Make your snacks count.
-Since most people don't get enough fruits and vegetables, consider snacking on celery with a little peanut butter or yogurt with fruit as an easy way to get more produce in your diet.
-Fruits and vegetables provide essential vitamins and minerals, are low in calories and high in fiber.
+Since most people don't get enough fruits and vegetables, consider snacking on celery with a little peanut butter, or yogurt with fruit, as an easy way to get more produce in your diet.
+Fruits and vegetables provide essential vitamins and minerals, and are low in calories and high in fiber.
 They're a tasty triple-threat snack!

-Skip the vending machine and satisfy the afternoon “munchies” with a healthy snack you packed at home.
-You'll save money and most likely a bigger bang for your nutritional buck.
-In fact, buying snacks on-the-go can be twice as expensive as bringing them from home.
-"Homemade" baby carrots and hummus costs $1, but pre-packed will run you $2.
+Skip the vending machine and satisfy the afternoon munchies with a healthy snack you packed at home.
+You'll save money and most likely get a bigger bang for your nutritional buck.
+In fact, buying snacks on the go can be twice as expensive as bringing them from home.
+"Homemade" baby carrots and hummus costs $1; prepacked will run you $2.
 Plan ahead to get snacks that do good for your wallet and your waistline.

 However often you fly, prepare in advance so you'll have healthy snacks to eat en route.
-For shorter flights, pack a quarter-cup of dried fruit, such as apricots, a handful of almonds and a few whole-wheat crackers as healthier alternatives to the salty snacks served in-flight.
+For shorter flights, pack 1/4 cup dried fruit (such as apricots), a handful of nuts or seeds, and a few whole-wheat crackers as healthier alternatives to the salty snacks served in-flight.
 Sip plenty of water; low humidity and recirculating cabin air can be dehydrating.

 Related: 100-Calorie Snacks to Pack